beshu-tech/readonlyrest-docs/elasticsearch.md

 **Blacklist mode \(recommended\)**

-Specifies which fields should not be allowed prefixed with `~` (other fields from mapping become allowed implicitly):
+Specifies which fields should not be allowed prefixed with `~` (other fields from mapping become allowed implicitly).
+Example:

 `fields: ["~excluded_fields_prefix_*", "~excluded_field", "~another_excluded_field.nested_field"]`